Bonkary/ez-twitch-plays/README.md

     - OAuth and use Twitch's API.
 Idk why, but I wanna.
 Maybe cool things later?
 Idk.

-    - XIM type inputs, but that would cost money to test, so... idk
+    - XIM type inputs, but that would cost money to test as I don't have one, so... idk.